MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/Manufacturing-Guide.md

 # Manufacturing Guide Overview

-This Manufacturing Guide consists of a series of labs which walk through how to build. set-up, and commercialize your Windows IoT Enterprise devices.
+This Manufacturing Guide consists of a series of labs that walk through how to build. set up, and commercialize your Windows IoT Enterprise devices.

 ## Labs